weinandt/socks/README.md

 ## Kubectl commands
 - Get logs for all pods in a deployment: `kubectl logs -f -l app=<app-name-here>`
     - This will need to be re-run if there is a deployment.

+## TODO
+1. Have websocket container find it's ip address.
+1. Use helm
+1. Add auth to websocket server
+1. Run a logging container in each pod.
+Logs should be accessable in the browser.
+    - Make sure the log rotation is configured.